mangonnet/mangonnet.github.io/pages/research.md

 ### <a name="Working Papers"></a>Working Papers and Work in Progress

 **How Emancipation Drives Property Rights: Theory and Evidence from Imperial Brazil** (available on request).

-\* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.
+* Winner of the 2021 _Mancur Olson Award_ to the Best Dissertation in Political Economy in the previous two years, American Political Science Association.

-\* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation. <br>
+* Winner of the 2019 _Lahan_ Best Graduate Student Paper, Northeastern Political Science Assotiation.<br>

-**Crafting Property Rights in Abundant Resources: Abolition, Land Tenure, and Elite Bargains in Imperial Brazil** (available on request).
+**Crafting Property Rights in Abundant Resources: Abolition, Land Tenure, and Elite Bargains in Imperial Brazil** (available on request).<br>

-**Peasant Resistance in Times of Economic Affluence: Lessons from Paraguay** (with Liliana Rocío Duarte, Germán Feierherd, and M. Victoria Murillo). _Revise & Resubmit_.
+**Peasant Resistance in Times of Economic Affluence: Lessons from Paraguay** (with Liliana Rocío Duarte, Germán Feierherd, and M. Victoria Murillo). _Revise & Resubmit_.<br>

-**Family Ties, Corruption, and Authoritarian Distribution: Evidence from Paraguay** (with Horacio Larreguy and Antonella Bandiera, available on request).
+**Economic Prosperity and Rural Unrest in the Twenty-First Century** (with M. Victoria Murillo).<br>

+---

+### <a name="Working in Progress"></a>Work in Progress

+**Property Rights to Exclude Emancipated Slaves in the Postbellum South** (with Elena Barham).<br>

 **Do Property Rights Lead to More Engaged Citizens?
-Evidence from a Land Lottery in Argentina** (with Horacio Larreguy and Antonella Bandiera).
+Evidence from a Land Lottery in Argentina** (with Horacio Larreguy and Antonella Bandiera).<br>

-“Property Rights to Exclude Emancipated Slaves in the Postbellum South” (with Elena Barham).
-“Economic Prosperity and Rural Unrest in the Twenty-First Century” (with Mar ́ıa Victoria Murillo).
+**Family Ties, Corruption, and Authoritarian Distribution: Evidence from Paraguay** (with Horacio Larreguy and Antonella Bandiera).<br>

+**Weapons of the Strong: Immobile Capital, Leftist Threats, and Cadastral Fraud in Brazil**.<br>

-“Can Epidemics Foster State Capacity?
-Historical Evidence from the Measles Outbreak in Colonial Brazil.”
+**Can Epidemics Foster State Capacity?
+Historical Evidence from the Measles Outbreak in Colonial Brazil**.<br>
-“Weapons of the Strong: Immobile Capital, Leftist Threats, and Cadastral Fraud in Brazil.”

 ---